Abhi94N/go-head-first/packages/README.md

     * `package/subpackage`
 * **Important Commands**
   * `go build file` - converts go file to exc
-  * `go install {directory with main}` - converts into executable
+  * `go install {directory with main file}` - converts into executable and moves to bin folder
-    * NOTE: must be called main.go for file to be a executable
+    * NOTE: must be called main.go for file to be a executable and just run `go install` in whichver directory has main.go
   * `go get github.com/Abhi94N/greetings {Some optional function or const}` - installs package from git
   * `go doc {package}` - shows details of package\
   * `go doc -http=:6060` - shows documentation locally with third party packages you crated